ImranR98/Backdraft/README.md

 ## Project Structure

-### DB - TODO: Update this
+### DB

+The `prisma` directory contains a database schema definition used by the [Prisma](https://www.prisma.io/) ORM.

+The `prismaClient.ts` file in the `db` directory defines and exports a Prisma client objects that can be used in the application.

-Each file in the `db` directory (aside from `dbConnection.ts`) defines a model used in the database.
-These models are never directly exported to other files.
-Instead, this file also defines various query functions that are used to make changes to the database.
-This means that the database layer is abstracted away and can be swapped out later if needed, without changing the controllers.
+The remaining files in the `db` directory define various query functions that are used to make changes to the database.
+This means that the database layer is abstracted away and can be swapped out later if needed, without changing the services.

 Note that this layer has minimal validation as this is mostly done in the services.

-The `dbConnection.ts` file exports functions used to connect/disconnect to/from the DB, including for testing.

 ### Services